dawsonpar/dawsonpar/README.md

 <h2>📝 A Few Fun Facts</h2>

-- 🌎 I'm currently working on building components for Advent Share Ministries
+- 🌎 I'm currently working with a team at Advent Share Ministries to update their website
 - 📚 Reviewing Data Structures and Algorithms and learning a bit of ML
-- 👨‍💻 Looking to contribute more on open source projects
+- 👨‍💻 Creating new projects and looking to contribute to open source projects
 - 🎉 Ingat ka!

 [comment]: <📄 Check out my resume>